Stuyk/athena-docs-latest/docs/api/how-to-read.md

 ## That's About It!

-There isn't much else to say about this other than trying a few functions in your own in VSCode, and utilizing the intellisense window that pops up as you are typing.
+There isn't much else to say about this other than trying a few functions on your own in VSCode, and utilizing the intellisense window that pops up as you are typing.

 Hope this helps someone out there understand API documentation a bit better.